 The Center collaborates with several organizations and departments to sponsor diversity programming throughout the year.
 These activities are held in conjunction with national holidays and cultural celebrations and are open to the entire student population and the local community.

-Examples include: Hispanic Heritage Month, Martin Luther King’s Birthday, Black History Month, International Education Week, Lesbian, Gay, Bisexual, and Transgender History Month, Native American Heritage Month, Women’s History Month, Asian & Paciﬁc Islander Heritage Month, and more.
+Examples include: Hispanic Heritage Month, Martin Luther King’s Birthday, Black History Month, International Education Week, LGBTQ+ History Month, Native American Heritage Month, Women’s History Month, Asian & Paciﬁc Islander Heritage Month, and more.

-The Center provides diversity training to students throughout the academic year on topics including cultural awareness, safe zone/LGBTQ+ Ally training, microaggression training, undocumented student support, supporting first generation college students, and more.
+The Center provides diversity training to students throughout the academic year on topics including cultural awareness, safe zone/LGBTQ+ Ally training, microaggression training, undocumented student support, and first generation college students support.
 Student organizations and departments can request training sessions by contacting the Center at 719-549-2329.

-Intellectual growth is important outside the classroom; therefore, activities and programs involving academic and student services departments are scheduled throughout the term to assist students to develop critical thinking; provide students with the skills necessary to maximize their talents and knowledge in order to advance towards a degree; and to develop an understanding of diversity in literature, art, mathematics, science, social science, and globally.
+Intellectual growth is important outside the classroom; therefore, activities and programs involving academic and student services departments are scheduled throughout the term to assist students to develop critical thinking; provide students with the skills necessary to maximize their talents and knowledge in order to advance towards a degree; and develop an understanding of diversity in literature, art, mathematics, science, and social science.